Now enrolling K–8 · West Haven, UT info@wayfinders-academy.com801-883-8805

-Explore the missions and pathways framework that makes learning an adventure worth taking.
+The framework that makes learning an adventure worth taking.

-The Framework
+The framework

 At Wayfinders K-8 Academy, we replaced grades with a framework designed around how genuine skill and knowledge actually develop.
 Instead of a number or a letter that measures a moment in time, your child earns badges where each one represents genuine mastery of a skill or concept, supported by at least two real forms of evidence.
 A badge is not given because a child tried.
 It is earned because a child can.